Saturday, June 26, 2010

 Two heavenly principles took over:

-1. Those who come to bless, get blessed more than they can im
+1. Those who come to bless, get blessed more than they can imagine, and

 2. Where it is darkest, the light shines brightest.